 Are you confident in accurately reporting cryptocurrency earnings on your tax returns?

-In this guide, we’ll explain how UHNWIs and HNWIs approach crypto investing and some of the strategies they use to grow and preserve long-term wealth.
+In this guide, we’ll explain how high-net-worth individuals approach crypto investing and explore the strategies they use to grow and preserve long-term wealth.

 What’s a high-net-worth individual (HNWI)?